Canine Behavior - PSY275 (Sec. 1)

 - To check your university email account several times each week.
 I will make announcements via this medium.

 - To be honest about what I know.
-If I do not know something, I will say so.
+If I do not know something, I will say so (and then I will probably look it up).

 - To treat any plagiarism, cheating, or other violations of academic integrity harshly.